 Sight and other senses in traffic

-If you have poor eyesight, your driving licence may be issued on the condition that you must wear glasses to drive.
+If you have poor eyesight, your driving licence may be issued on the condition that you must wear glasses or contact lenses to drive.
 Also remember that your eyesight changes with age, so it is recommended that you have regular eye tests.

 Terms